class Crystal::MainVisitor

 This is the main visitor of the program, ran after types have been declared

-and their type declarations (like @x : Int32
+and their type declarations (like @x : Int32) have been processed.

 This visits the "main" code of the program and resolves calls, instantiates methods and visits them, recursively, with other MainVisitors.